 - Determine the vacancy rate.
 Let's say that the property stays unoccupied for 2% of the time.

 - Decide on the percentage of operating expenses.
-Let's say you have to spend $500 monthly on expenses - this is $6000 a year, what is equal to 20% of your gross income (you can set the value of operating expenses in the advanced mode).
+Let's say you have to spend $500 monthly on costs - this is $6000 a year, what is equal to 20% of your gross income (you can set the value of operating expenses in the advanced mode).

 - Use the formula above to calculate the net rental income:

 net income = (100 - 20)% * (100 - 2)% * $30,000 = 0.8 * 0.98 * $30,000 = $23,520